-called \emph{unary binarization} in \cite{DGH18}, and they analyze the effectiveness of cutting planes in this extended formulation both theoretically and computationally.
-Finally, \cite{AVV2017} use the full binarization and show that a general-purpose MIP solver, namely CPLEX, automatically exploits such a reformulation and solve a class of fixed-charge transportation problems (very similar to the problems already discussed in \cite{U2011}) orders of magnitude faster than the original instances (without binarization) mainly due to cutting plane generation.
-Finally, a third type of binarization, called \emph{logarithmic binarization}, namely,
+called \emph{unary binarization} in \cite{DGH18}, and analyze the effectiveness of cutting planes in this extended formulation both theoretically and computationally. \cite{DGH18} compare the quality of the above binarizations by comparing their split closure \citep{dash2010mir} and show that the unary and full binarizations are equivalent and dominate the logarithmic one with respect to the strength of split cuts that can be generated from these formulations.
+Finally, \cite{AVV2017} define an extended formulation of a class of fixed-charge transportation problems (similar to the problems already discussed in \cite{U2011}).
+They use full binarization strengthened by additional constraints linking the original and auxiliary variables.
+They show that a general-purpose MIP solver, namely CPLEX, automatically exploits such a reformulation and solves a number of instances orders of magnitude faster than with the original formulation (without binarization) mainly due to cutting plane generation.

-is also popular in the literature as it has the smallest possible number of auxiliary binary variables.

-\cite{DGH18} compare the quality of the above binarizations with respect to the strength of cutting planes that can be generated by comparing their split closure \citep{dash2010mir} and show that the unary and full binarizations are equivalent and dominate the logarithmic one.
-On the other hand, \cite{OM2002} analyze both the full and logarithmic binarizations and show that pure 0-1 branching (without cut generation) would perform worse on the extended formulation than on the original MIP.